-Work Location: This position will be located at the Hill Farm Research Station, Homer, Louisiana (Claiborne Parish).
-This will be a statewide appointment, however, the primary area of the state to be served will be the poultry producing parishes of Louisiana.
+Work Location: This position will be located in the Northwest Region of the LSU AgCenter.
+The Northwest Region includes two research stations and 12 parish extension offices.
+Exact domicile will be determined at time of hire.
+This position will serve as the statewide point of contact for poultry production, with the primary area of the state to be served being the Northwest Region, including commercial poultry producing parishes.
 Poultry production continues to be the largest animal agricultural industry in Louisiana, the majority of which is concentrated in the north central area of the state and is second only to forestry in total value for all agricultural commodities.

 Position Description: The successful applicant will plan and implement, an educational program related to poultry production and management.
 These responsibilities will involve developing and maintaining direct relationships with poultry industry clientele, including poultry company personnel and poultry producers, conducting demonstrations, workshops, and educational meetings in concrete with industry needs, disseminating information and recommendations related to poultry production and management, and responding to industry requests and program needs.
 The applicant will also participate in the management and data collection at the broiler production facility at the Hill Farm Research Station.
 This demonstration/educational facility is designed to demonstrate and monitor broiler growth performance under various in-house conditions related to brooding, feeding, watering, ventilation, and other equipment operation and management as well as for litter and mortality management procedures.
 Poultry environmental issues may also be addressed.
 The successful applicant must continue professional development and remain current with research and industry trends and their application to programming.
 The individual will be expected to work cooperatively with other AgCenter faculty at both the local and state levels and to perform other tasks that may be assigned by the supervisor.
 The successful applicant will report administratively to the Northwest Regional Director.